France National Football Team Logo PNG

 2011

-In 2011, a new minimalist logo style was introduced, featuring a white rooster with a single star and FFF abbreviation on a blue shield.
+In 2011, a new minimalist logo style was introduced, featuring a white rooster with a single star and the FFF abbreviation on a blue shield.
 The emblem conveyed the protection of national interests and a confident maintenance of achieved positions.
 The white elements symbolized inspiration and the pursuit of new heights.
 This design emphasized the team’s dedication to excellence and their ongoing commitment to progress and success in football.

 2012